TheLurps/docker-pandoc/README.md

 # docker-pandoc

-A docker image for generating PDFs from Markdown using Pandoc and TexLive
+A docker image for generating PDFs from Markdown using Pandoc and Miktex

 An unordered listing: